florianfesti/boxes/documentation/src/faq.rst

 Why are there tiny, weird loops in the corners?
 -----------------------------------------------

 These are called dog bones and make sure the corner is completely cut out.
 As lasers and milling tools are round they can't cut sharp inner corners.
-Have a look at :doc:`burn correction details <api_burn>`.
+Have a look at :doc:`burn correction details <api_burn>` for details.

 I really don't want those weird, tiny loops?
 --------------------------------------------

-You can just set ``burn`` to ``0`` to make them go away.
-But you have then to use a separate CAM software to do the burn correction (aka kerf).
-Or your laser cutter software may be able to take care of that.
+You can set the ``inner_corners`` default setting to ``corner``

 What settings were used to generate a drawing?
 ----------------------------------------------